-(c) Escrow shares
+(d) Escrow shares

 In conjunction with the Listing Application for the TSX-V listing, the Company's major shareholders were required to place 33,909,104 common shares of the Company in escrow under the terms of a TSX-V Tier 1 issuer.
-The escrow shares will be released in thirty three percent (33%) tranches on the dates that are six, twelve and eighteen months after the listing date.
-The Escrow Shares will be released as follows:
+The escrow shares were released in thirty three percent (33%) tranches on the dates that were six, twelve and eighteen months after the listing date (July 2, 2015).

+The Escrow Shares were released as follows:

 Number of shares

-Balance December 31, 2014 33,909,104

-Released in 2015 (11,303,035)

 Balance December 31, 2015 22,606,069

-Release in 2016 (22,606,069)
+Released in 2016 (22,606,069)

-Balance December 31, 2016 -
+Balance December 31, 2016

-10. Commitments:
+9. Commitments:

 The Company leases office facilities in Vancouver, British Columbia, Canada, and The Valley, Anguilla, British West Indies.
 These office facilities are leased under operating lease agreements.
 The Canadian operating lease expired on December 31, 2016, but unless 30 day notice is given this lease automatically renews for a future 3 months until notice is given.
-The Anguillan operating lease expired on April 1, 2011 but unless 3 month's notice is given it automatically renews for a future 3 months until notice is given.
+The Anguillan operating lease expired on April 1, 2011 but unless 3 month's notice is given it automatically renews for a future 3 months operating is given it automatically renews for a future 3 month's notice is given it automatically renews for a future 3 month's notice is given it automatically renews for a future 3 months until notice is given.